-Professional Services: Services directly related to professional practices as defined by the Professional Services Procurement Act (Texas Government Code, §2254.002).
-These include services within the scope of the practice of: accounting; architecture; optometry; medicine; land surveying; and professional engineering.
-Services provided by professionals outside the scope of their profession (for example, management consulting services provided by accounting firms) are not considered professional services.
-Contracted services provided by professionals that fall outside their scope of practice are governed by the Best Value Statutes applicable to the purchase of goods/services.
+Services provided by professionals outside of the above scope (for example, management consulting services provided by accounting firms) are not considered professional services.
+Contracted services provided by professionals that fall outside of the above scope are governed by the Best Value Statutes applicable to the purchase of goods/services.